Rack and pinion

+Uses

 The rack and pinion mechanism is used in rack railways, where the pinion mounted on a locomotive or a railroad car engages a rack usually placed between the rails, and helps to move the train up a steep gradient.
 It is also used in arbor presses and drill presses, where the pinion is connected to a lever and displaces a vertical rack (the ram).
 In pipelines and other industrial piping systems, a rack displaced by a linear actuator turns a pinion to open or close a valve.
 Stairlifts, lock gates, electric gates, and the mechanical steering mechanism of cars are other notable applications.

 The term "rack and pinion" may be used also when the rack is not straight but arcuate (bent), namely just a section of a large gear.

 A single pinion can simultaneously drive two racks, parallel but opposite; which will always be displaced by the same distance, only in opposite directions.
 Conversely, by applying opposite forces to the two racks one can obtain pure torque on the pinion, without any force component.
 This double rack and pinion mechanism can be used, for example, with a pair of pneumatic actuators to operate a valve with minimum stress.